Sustainability and Affordability: Can the Two Concepts Coexist in Fashion?

-For the environment to become a true business priority, fashion brands at both ends of the price scale must commit to the cause and weave it into every level of their company operations before ever making green initiatives the center of their splashy marketing campaigns.
+For the environment to become a true business priority, fashion brands at both ends of the price scale must commit to the cause and weave sustainability into every level of their operations before ever making green initiatives the center of splashy marketing campaigns.
 This requires businesses to take a good look at their own data, evaluate what’s important to their customers, and strategize what they need to do to keep those consumers buying their products.

 Many positive changes can contribute to a brand’s sustainable philosophy.
-Opting for smaller inventory, decreasing brick and mortar space, paying fairer wages, sourcing locally, and manufacturing ethically are some small steps that can get the ball rolling.
+Opting for smaller inventory, decreasing brick-and-mortar space, paying fairer wages, sourcing locally, and manufacturing ethically are some small steps that can get the ball rolling.

 The use of deadstock and already existing fabrics like pattern cut-offs and discards gives clothing a second lease on life.
 Reducing fashion industry waste, and therefore the number of chemicals, water, and greenhouse gasses produced when manufacturing fabrics, reduces the amount of new clothing becoming yesterday’s trash.

 And customers are getting wiser to the situation every day.
-Growing increasingly tired of greenwashed catch-phrases, consumers are becoming savvier about their purchases and ready for transparency and action – not just empty promises.
+Growing increasingly tired of greenwashed catchphrases, consumers are becoming savvier about their purchases and ready for transparency and action – not just empty promises.

 Meeting customer demands to see change happen and bring true eco-chic style to market, L2R is making unique, upcycled, and one-of-a-kind designs accessible and affordable.
 Crafted from fabric remnants and disregarded textiles, using ethically-sourced deadstock, outcasts, and discards, L2R’s designers and a growing number of happy-to-get-involved stylists, photographers, models, and writers have come together to create masterpieces for change.

 L2R designs are focused on creating universal patterns and silhouettes, gender-fluidity, relaxed fits, and oversized silhouettes, with a diversity in fabric and texture that showcases vibrant colors, embroidery, prints, and unique impressions in every piece.
 Making sustainability affordable, a commitment to meeting consumer demands for eco-kindness is woven into the very thread of the brand.